- Lowenstein Clinic

 At the Workshop, Columbia Professor Michael W. Doyle pitched the Model International Mobility Convention, a new international migration convention that was drafted by the Columbia Global Policy Initiative, which Doyle directs.
 This proposed, new international agreement would seek to fill the gaps in the preexisting international migration regime and give more protections to all classes of migrants.
 Doyle described the convention’s features, such as setting out minimum protections for all migrants and the rights and duties that correspond to each migration status.
 He explained the convention’s enforcement mechanism – a bottom-up approach that models the Paris climate accord, but involves the UN Refugee Agency as an independent enforcer.
 He acknowledged that the convention needs revisions and the world needs more leaders who would support more progressive migration policies, before the convention can be passed.
 Finally, Doyle asked the audience to show their support for the convention.

 April 4, 2018

 Zeid Ra’ad Al Hussein, “Human Rights Today” Commissioner for Human Rights

-With the Fox International Fellowship and the MacMillan Center for International and Area Studies, the Schell Center and the Fox International Fellowship hosted U.N.
+With the Fox International Fellowship and the MacMillan Center for International and Area Studies, the Schell Center hosted U.N.
 High Commissioner for Human Rights Zeid Ra’ad al-Hussein.
 Al-Hussein spoke about rising hostility to human rights causes and advocates around the world and declining trust in international human rights institutions such as the International Criminal Court.
 Al-Hussein urged his audience to fight for human rights with not just law, but also with political advocacy.
 “You can do anything else,” he told the audience, “but be a human rights defender.
 It won’t be easy, but I guarantee it will be the most meaningful part of your life.”